nwisbeta/github.io/pages/app_design/standard-features.md

 * Low priority alerts (if required): a square with NWIS yellow fill

 Optional discriminators relating to contrast between message/border and fill:
-* High priority alerts can appear with highest density contrast message text/number and border
+* High priority alerts may appear with highest density contrast message text/number and border
-* Medium priority alerts can appear with a high density contrast message text/number and border
+* Medium priority alerts may appear with a high density contrast message text/number and border
-* If low priority alerts are required, they can appear with a standard density (W3C compliant) contrast message text/number border
+* If low priority alerts are required, they may appear with a standard density (W3C compliant) contrast message text/number border

 These guidelines ensure that colour is not the sole visual representation of alerts (Material.io).